Biography of Nadine St-Louis

 Nadine St-Louis grew up in a Gaspesian family with a strong attachment to indigenous culture and to the land.
 She spent her childhood summers paddling down the rivers of the Gaspé Peninsula with her family, cultivating healthy values and learning the history of her ancestors, their relation to the land and the importance of water and the vastness of the forests.

 Her philosopher mother and her father, a poet and a rebel, hold a special place in Nadine’s heart.
 From a very young age they both taught her strong values that have shaped her into a courageous, dedicated and passionate woman.

 As a teenager, Nadine St. Louis underwent five reconstructive knee surgeries and after each one had to learn how to walk all over again.
 This experience gave her tremendous resilience and determination.
 During her recovery, Nadine St-Louis’s father encouraged her to read the works of many great authors, such as Nietzsche and Engels, which helped develop her critical thinking.
-Her indigenous ancestors, as well as important historical figures like Nelson Mandela and Martin Luther King have all inspired her to fight for social justice.
+Important historical figures like Nelson Mandela and Martin Luther King have all inspired her to fight for social justice.

 What place is there for indigenous art?

 With her literary background, her determination and her passion for the arts, languages and history, Nadine St-Louis moved to Montreal to study Fine Arts and Art History.
 She quickly became aware of the lack of indigenous art represented in her studies, which reinforced her desire to introduce indigenous artists to the world, a desire that later became both her passion and her professional mission.